linickx/pico-clock-green-python/README.md

 - Custom NTP Servers
 - MQTT Authentication
 - MQTT Tweaks for Mosquitto/Home Assistant, *Your Miliage May Vary!*
+- Check WiFi and reconnect if needed (Every 5mins)

 ## Original ReadMe...